 - Make sure to enable your firewall at this point.

-7. Flush DNS Cache
+7. Flush the DNS cache.

 The local Domain Name System cache on your computer can also trigger the ERR_CONNECTION_REFUSED error code in your browser.
-A DNS server is used to resolve all of the domain names that you try to access on your web browser.
+A DNS server is used to resolve all of the domain names that you attempt to access on your web browser.

 In such a scenario, you will have to flush the DNS cache.
 To do this, follow the instructions below: